chipsalliance/chips-alliance-website/content/about/faq.md

 index="10"
 title="Do I have to be a member / represent a member company to get involved?"
 >}}
-No. Our Working Group and TSC meetings, as well as mailing lists, are all open.
+No. Our Working Group and TAC meetings, as well as mailing lists, are all open.
 You are welcome to join the conversation around open source hardware/silicon and work with us even before you decide to join.
 See [here](/workgroups/) for our meeting times and additional information.
 {{< /accordion >}}

 {{< accordion